saikotek/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_clone_volume/guide.en-gb.md

 ## Limitations

 - Only `manual` snapshots can be used to create a new volume.
 However, if you want to clone a volume using an `automatic` snapshot, you can hold the snapshot to make it a `manual` snapshot using the `/hold` API endpoint before using it.

-  Please refer to the [hold snapshot guide](/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_hold_automatic_snapshot) for more information.
+Please refer to the guide [Enterprise File Storage - Hold an automatic snapshot](/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_hold_automatic_snapshot) for more information.

 - Creating volumes from `system` snapshots is not supported.